nikkipurcell/nextjs-dashboard/README.md

   - The NextJS example uses the Vercel Postgres SDK.
   - Can use promise combinators like Promise.all() or Promise.allSettled() to get performance gains on multiple requests by doing requests in parallel rather than sequential (waterfall).

-#### Static and Dynamic Rendering
+#### Static Rendering

-- **Static Rendering**:

 Static rendering is best for pages with no data or data that is shared across users (static blog or product page).
 Not recommended for dashboard type pages with personalized data that is regularly updated.

+- What is it?:

   - Data fetching and rendering happen on server side at build time (deployment), or revalidation.
   - Results can be stored in a CDN (Content Delivery Network).
   - When user visits your app, cached result is served.

 - Benefits:

-  - 1. Faster website
+  - Faster website
-  - 2. Reduced server load
+  - Reduced server load
-  - 3. Better SEO rankings.
+  - Better SEO rankings.

-- **Dynamic Rendering**:
+#### Dynamic Rendering

+- What is it?:

-Content is rendered on the server for each user at request time (when user visits the page).
+  - Content is rendered on the server for each user at request time (when user visits the page).
+  - With dynamic rendering your app is only as good as your slowest data fetch.

 - Benefits:

-  - 1. Real time data
+  - Real time data
-  - 2. User specific content.
+  - User specific content.
-  - 3. Request time information - like cookies, or URL search parameters
+  - Request time information - like cookies, or URL search parameters

+- Differentiate between static and dynamic rendering:

   - NextJS has an API called **unstable_noStore** in its **next/cache** module that can be used inside a Server Component or data fetching function to opt out of static rendering.
   - Suspense is used as a boundary between the static and dynamic parts of your route.
-(It doesn't doesn't itself make the component dynamic).
+(It doesn't itself make the entire component dynamic, just the parts wrapped in Suspense).
-- So by adding it at the top of a function, it will change the function to be dynamically rendered.
-- With dynamic rendering your app is only as good as your slowest data fetch.

 #### Streaming